Instanton representanton of Plebanski gravity. Gravitational coherent states: Recapitulation: Lippman--Schwinger expansion on coherent state basis

 \subsection{Association to quantum gravity}

-We will now provide the link from the coherent state formalism to the gravity, which follows freom the holomorphic Schr\"odinger representation.
-Note that we have constructed states in the kernel of the Hamiltonian constraints, we will now transform the constraints and the corresponding states into the Schr\"odinger representation.
+We will now provide the link from the coherent state formalism to the gravity, which follows from the holomorphic Schr\"odinger representation.
+Now that we have constructed states in the kernel of the Hamiltonian constraints $H_1$ and $H_2$, we will now transform the constraints and the corresponding states into the Schr\"odinger representation.
 First make the following associations

 where $X$, $Y$ and $T$ are holomorphic variables.
 Hence any arbitrary function $f=f(X,Y,Z)$ is a holomorphic function.
 Note that the adjoints of (\ref{REPRESENT24}) have a representation

 which fixes the measure for normalization essentially as (\ref{STATE5}).
 The harmonic oscillator coherent states then have a representation